tejassinelogix/laravel-breeze-web-guard-user-login-email-mobile-otp/README.md

 # Overview
-Laravel multiple Admin and User roles authentication using <a href="https://laravel.com/docs/9.x/starter-kits#laravel-breeze" target="_blank">Laravel Breeze</a> Where User and Admin roles on registeration sent verification link to their registered email address.after email verified should able to login system.
+Laravel multiple User roles authentication using <a href="https://laravel.com/docs/9.x/starter-kits#laravel-breeze" target="_blank">Laravel Breeze</a> Where User roles will able to login via email address or mobile number sent OTP to their registered email address OR mobile number.
+Resend OTP should be implemented if timer expired.

 Server Requirements
 =====================================